CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 - remove logs, clear caches, or uninstall generated dependencies
 - update source from `origin/main` with the clean-`main` guard

-The launch option starts the backend and frontend preview together, waits only for the UI port to respond, opens the browser, and then exits the menu.
+The launch option starts FastAPI and a lightweight Node server for the existing production Angular bundle, waits only for the UI port to respond, opens the browser, and then exits the menu.
+The Node server serves the bundle, applies Angular SPA fallback, and proxies `/api` to FastAPI.
 The Angular shell displays the XREPORT startup surface while it polls `/api/health`; routed pages are not created until the backend reports `status: "ok"`.

+Before dependency preparation or service startup, Launch checks both configured ports.
+If listeners are found, the launcher lists each unique PID, process metadata when available, and every configured port it owns.
+Interactive Launch asks once before terminating the listed process trees.
+A declined prompt cancels without starting services; non-interactive Launch fails closed without terminating anything.
+A launcher or ancestor process owning a configured port, failed termination, or a newly appearing owner aborts the launch.

 ## Foundational Startup Validation